daveoneill1/interactive-project/README.md

 ### Acknowledgements

 #### I learned so much during this project and it has increased my confidence working with Javascript and Jquery.
-I would like to put a big shoud out to Tony my mentor for the constant encouragment and taking additional time outside of the allocated calls to help with creating a better homepage and resolving some of the errors I encountered.
+I would like to put a big shout out to Tony my mentor for the constant encouragment and taking additional time outside of the allocated calls to help with creating a better homepage and resolving some of the errors I encountered.
 I would also like to Thank the support team at Code Institute for their assistance.